 The Royal Family also enjoyed an exhibition “Covadonga real y mística” exhibiting the chronological photographic series of the Kings of Spain.

 After the tour of the exhibition, Don Felipe and Doña Letizia, and their daughters, the Princess of Asturias and the Infanta Doña Sofía, after receiving the greeting of the director of Institutional Relations of the National Factory of Currency and Timbre-Real Casa de la Moneda , Rafael Feria, toured the museum and saw commemorative coin of the 1300th anniversary of the Kingdom of Asturias, the die, the sketches and the history of its manufacture.

 Spanish Royal Family enjoyed the natural beauty offerings of Covadonga in Asturias.

-At the end royal family attended an an institutional reception at the hotel, where family was staying.
+In the end, the royal family attended an institutional reception at the hotel, where the family was staying.

 The last stop of the day was to meet and greet the members of the pubic waiting to see the royal family in Asturias.

 It was one of the rare days when Leonor and Sofia met public during walkabouts.
 Both Princesses were looking really calm and natural while greeting the public.

 Coming to the sartorial details of the day, Queen Letizia was looking regal and radiant in red.
 She was wearing a custom-made Carolina Herrera dress.
 The colour was a sartorial nod to the visit as the mantle of Lady of Covadonga is also in red.

 The full-sleeved shift dress features round neckline with a keyhole opening at front, slightly puffed shoulders, a structured pencil silhouette with a pleated bodice with hidden zip closure at back and fitted waistline.

 Letizia paired the dress with nude Carolina Herrera patent leather sling back pumps costing €270 that she also owns in navy and camel colour.